Resources and information

 The model policy is available at a new website HERE.

-MINDZ, the Workplace Mental Health Forum, had a very busy year.
-We have put together 'Gaining Momentum in 2017' to summarise some of our highlights and achievements.
+Information is available through the home page summarizing some of our highlights and achievements.
 You can find out more about the organisation, our funders, members and activities HERE.

 search the new mental health and addictions directory.